Digital Nomad Malaysia: The Only Guide You Will Ever Need

 - E-Visa

 This is valid for up to 3 months.
-However, each entry only allows you to stay in the country for up to 15 or 30 days at a time, depending on which option you choose.
+However, each entry only allows you to stay in the country for up to 15 or 30 days at a time, depending on your chosen option.

 Check this article out for more details on digital nomad visas in Malaysia, the passports that qualify for visa-free entry, and how to apply for a digital nomad visa Malaysia.